shermanhuman/component-filebeat/README.md

 ## Installation and setup

 ### Log to a file on the persistent volume
 Begin by logging JSON structured data to `/persistent/app-metrics.log`.
-I chose to use [pino](https://github.com/pinojs/pino), but you can use the JSON logger of your choice or write directly to the file (one object per line).
+You can look at [this project](https://github.com/shermanhuman/metrics-canon) to get an idea of how to do this.
 On OakOS we want this file to be persistent and more importantly shared between multiple containers.
 So we place it on the `/persistent/` volume.
 In your dev environment you'll want to duplicate this by creating a directory somewhere and creating a bind mount (`--mount source=YOURDIR,target=/persistent,type=bind`) to any containers that need to access it.

 ### Run the filebeats container on your local workstation
 The logz.io token is passed to the container with the `FILEBEATTOKEN` environment variable like so: